 Flows: 41 cfs!!

-Little Truckee: Flows are going to be running at the current rate for the rest of July and August.
-Boca outflow is slightly better now with a current flow of 75 CFS.
-The lake is now listed at 17% capacity!
+Little Truckee: Flows are going to be running at the current rate for the rest of September unless some flow comes from Independence Lake later.
+Boca outflow is at a trickle again at 8.6 CFS.
+The lake is now listed at 16% capacity!
 Good news and bad as the lower river will suffer but the lake will get a reprieve.
 It will get busy here now as anglers will be looking for somewhere else to fish!
 Please be courteous to others!
 Go out with 5x-7x leader and hook size 16-22 on patterns.
 Expect to see more people here during the latter part of the aftenoon and evening as they will be giving the main river a break, if there being Ethical, as the water temps here are stable and cooler from being drawn from the bottom of Stampede dam.
 Can be some fantastic Dry action here but it can be frustrating with the refusals so sharpen your skills!
 Bugs being seen here are PMD's, Little Yellow Sallies, PED's, Small Caddis, BWO's, Midges and Terrestrials such as small ants and hoppers.
 Small pattens in red have been excellent here lately!

 *Designates best areas to go fishing now.

-WEATHER FOR THE WEEK: Great weather this week with temps in the low 80's!
+WEATHER FOR THE WEEK: Nice weather in the morning but by the early afternoon we get inundated with smoke from the King Fire west of us!
 All the lakes are fishing well but Donner has been best for shore angling while Stampede has been best for boat anglers(see report below for launch conditions).
 Sleepers are Boca and Jackson Meadows.
 Also, for spin fisherman throwing barbless artificials in the Big Truckee from Trout Creek to Glenshire Bridge, then again from Prosser outflow to Stateline can be fun if you prefer moving water and catch and release trophy trout fishing!
-On sunny days get off the river by midafternoon as water temps spike to almost 69 by this time.
+On sunny days get off the river by NOON as water temps spike to almost 70 by this time.
 Be ethical when fishing our river!).
-If you prefer to keep a couple then the stretch through town to a 1000 ft below the dam at Tahoe City may be the place for you.
+If you prefer to keep a couple then the stretch through town to a 1000 ft below the dam at Tahoe City may be the place for you but honestly I wouldn't fish this stretch until temps get into the 50's and more water is flowing thru there.

 **DONNER : This lake was stocked heavily a while ago but still continues to fish well!
-With temps in the 80's for the week it's a great time to get out in the morning and evenings to fish though this lake will still put fish out during the day.
+With temps in the low 80's for the week it's a great time to get out in the morning and evenings to fish though this lake will still put fish out during the day.
 Mack fishing here has been fair and Jigging for these guys have been good at depths from 70-100ft and some smaller guys being caught along the shoreline.
-Kokanee fishing has been good with fat little guys ranging from 10-12 inches in 45-80 feet with most of the schools being between Loch Leven Lodge and China Cove and some larger Kokes in the 13-14 inch range on the opposite shore from the boat launch suspended 60-80 feet in 100-120 feet of water.
+Kokanee fishing has still be good with fat little guys ranging from 10-12 inches in 45-80 feet with most of the schools being between Loch Leven Lodge and China Cove and some larger Kokes in the 13-14 inch range on the opposite shore from the boat launch suspended 60-80 feet in 100-120 feet of water.
+Kokes haven't turned yet but will soon so now is the time to get out and fish for them!
 Also, for the boaters, there is a section off the shoreline at the State Park where the depth drops off quickly and lots of fish are concentrated there.
 Small Macks have been busy cruising the shorelines in the morning and evening picking of small rainbows.
 Throw imitations that will mimic these and smaller baitfish now in these dusk and dawn hours to be successful!
 This lake was stocked the week of 3/16/2014, 4/20/14, and 5/11/14, 6/2/14, 6/16/14 and 6/23/14!

-**BOCA: Lake level has dropped over the past 2 weeks to a frightening 17% capacity and will remain at this level as long as the gates are shut.
+**BOCA: Lake level very low here at only 16% capacity.
 Small car top boats, small aluminum boats or float tubes here, water level is too low to launch anything else.
 Fishing by the dam in the morning has been good along with the inlet portion of the lake more towards the evening.
 Lots of PWC(Personal Water Craft) or Jetskis ripping around the lake during the day so look for morning and evening fishing to be more productive.
 Stocked the week of 5/19/14 ?, 6/16/14.

-**STAMPEDE: Kokanee fishing here has been great, but with water levels at 26% capacity( that's correct) it's a must to have 4-wheel drive to launch and even that's been risky especially with the recent rain!
+**STAMPEDE: Kokanee fishing here has waned as kokes are turning and with water levels at 24% capacity( that's correct) it's a must to have 4-wheel drive to launch and even that's been risky especially with the recent rain!
 Everyone is now utilizing the area east of the ramp to launch their boats now.
-Rick Kennedy and John Minnis still reporting good Kokanee action with fish ranging in the 12-13 inch range in the top 35-50 feet of water but some larger fish are being taken around the island in 35-55 feet of water.
-Another hot spot has been off the boat launch when water depth reaches 35-45 feet.
 Kokes are spread out all over now and some are even starting to turn!
 Spinners, Hoochies, and Radical Glow Tubes have been go to lures in colors with pink, orange, and Purple.
 Best Dodger colors have been copper with any Orange and Pink in it!
 Look for Macks underneath these schools of Kokes and some larger ones still hanging out in the deeper sections of the lake around the dam.
 Trout fishing has been best in the coves up and down from the campgrounds and boat ramp.
 Smallmouth fishing has been great here too in the Davis Creek arm and some of those that are being caught have been pretty nice!
 This lake was stocked the week of 4/13, 5/12/14.

-*PROSSER: Lake is at 23% capacity and has been fishing great for the Smallmouth.
+*PROSSER: Lake is at 21% capacity and has been fishing great for the Smallmouth.
 Crayfish and minnow patterns have been good for the flyflingers and Crayfish crankbaits, Senkos, Panther Martin spinners, and live worms have been good for the rest.
 Fishing outside the inlets and around the dam has produced the best results.
 Smallmouth fishing here has been great in the evening hours!
-Was stocked the week of 4/20!!!!!

 MARTIS LAKE: CLOSED FOR THE REST OF THE YEAR BECAUSE OF WEEDS AND SPORADIC FISH LOSS!

 **JACKSON MEADOWS: With this lake being stocked a while ago with a healthy planting of DFW trout this lake will fish great for months now!
-If you're looking for bigger fish here your going to have to fish the face of the dam more as there is always some big fish hanging on the ledges of the dam.
+If you're looking for bigger fish here you're going to have to fish the face of the dam more as there is always some big fish hanging on the ledges of the dam.
 Fishing small apex's about 25-35 feet down has been the ticket here fo boaters as some anglers can't keep trout off their hooks!
 Small trout in the 12-14 inch range but numbers are high.
 Look for larger trout on the bottom in 45-55 feet of water or off the face of the dam with small minnow or crayfish imitations.
-A 7lb Brown was caught and released this past week here!
+A 7lb Brown was caught and released two weeks ago!
 As water levels drop slightly the only launch feasible for boats is the one at Pass Creek not Woodcamp!
-Lake is at 71% capacity and it's a great escape from the masses that descend on Tahoe.
+Lake is at 69% capacity and it's a great escape from the masses that descend on Truckee on the weekends.
 Stocked the 6/9/14, 6/16/14.

 ALL STREAMS AND CREEKS are OPEN UNLESS OTHERWISE DESIGNATED!!
 IF YOU ARE UNSURE, PICK UP A COPY OF FRESHWATER REGS AND AVOID COSTLY FINES!!